 CATFISH & THE BOTTLEMEN MAKE THEIR LIVE COMEBACK CLOSING DAY ONE AT NEWCASTLE’S NEWEST OUTDOOR FESTIVALS ‘ THIS IS TOMORROW FESTIVAL ‘

-The support band who I was really looking forward to were next on stage… Everything Everything finally made their appearance on the THIS IS TOMORROW stage.
-With lead-singer Jonathan Higgs appearing on stage wearing bright orange coat with plain-white t-shirt and black trousers and rest of band wearing blue fleeces and trousers, which represents the colours of the band’s new album ‘A Fever Dream’ official art-work.
+The support band who I was really looking forward to were next on stage… Everything finally made their appearance on the THIS IS TOMORROW stage.
+With lead-singer Jonathan Higgs appearing on stage wearing a bright orange coat with a plain white t-shirt and black trousers and rest of band wearing blue fleeces and trousers, which represents the colours of the band’s new album ‘A Fever Dream’ official art-work.

-Everything Everything played one-hour set playing tracks off all four albums by the band, playing tracks such as ‘Regret’, ‘Kemosabe’, ‘No Reptiles’, ‘Distant Past’ and ‘Cant Do’ and ‘Night of the Long Knifes’ off their brand new album ‘A Fever Dream’ released last year.
+Everything played one-hour set playing tracks off all four albums by the band, playing tracks such as ‘Regret’, ‘Kemosabe’, ‘No Reptiles’, ‘Distant Past’ and ‘Can’t Do’ and ‘Night of the Long Knives’ off their brand new album ‘A Fever Dream’ released the last ye

-Following this band since the beginning and seeing them gradually get bigger from album to album and making their name in music industry is incredible.
-I was expecting them to perform Breadwinner from their latest new EP ‘A Deeper Sea’ but sadly the band didn’t perform any material from the EP which was disappointment but a part of that set was great performance.
-Everything Everything were definitely the correct choice to open up for Catfish & The Bottlemen who were next up on stage.
+Following this band since the beginning and seeing them gradually get bigger from album to album and making their name in the music industry is incredible.
+I was expecting them to perform Breadwinner from their latest new EP ‘A Deeper Sea’ but sadly the band didn’t perform any material from the EP which was a disappointment but a part of that set was a great performance.
+Everything was definitely the correct choice to open up for Catfish & The Bottlemen who were next up on stage.

 The band’s headline set continued to play tracks off their debut album and their second album ‘The Ride’, the band couldn’t help to keep the atmosphere going playing ‘Soundcheck’ and ‘Pacifier’ which literally made entire venue jump from the front to the middle to the back, every single festival couldn’t get enough of this band.

-The arena was spilt into two half’s and so many people wanted to be in the packed arena nearest to the stage but security could let so many in, which many festival goers were disappointed with.
-Although this didn’t stop people at back not having a good time, as frontman ‘Van McCann’ and co. kept playing well know tracks such as ‘Business’, ‘Rango’, ‘Fallout’ and ‘Twice’ the band also made time to play slower tracks such as ‘Heathrow’ and ‘Hourglass’ and ‘7’ which allowed band hear every single festival singing the lyrics back to them which really made it performance to remember for the band which was kicking off their live comeback, It’s certainly going to be some summer for Catfish & The Bottlemen.
+The arena was split into two half’s and so many people wanted to be in the packed arena nearest to the stage but security could let so many in, which many festival-goers were disappointed with.
+Although this didn’t stop people at back not having a good time, as frontman ‘Van McCann’ and co. kept playing well-known tracks such as ‘Business’, ‘Rango’, ‘Fallout’ and ‘Twice’ the band also made time to play slower tracks such as ‘Heathrow’ and ‘Hourglass’ and ‘7’ which allowed band hear every single festival singing the lyrics back to them which really made it performance to remember for the band which was kicking off their live comeback, It’s certainly going to be some summer for Catfish & The Bottlemen.

-As expected Catfish & The Bottlemen finally debuted some brand new music which excepted to be on their forthcoming brand new album which probably be released later this year.
+As expected Catfish & The Bottlemen finally debuted some brand new music which excepted to be on their forthcoming brand new album which probably is released later this year.
 The band performed a song titled ‘Fluctuate’.
-The song seemed to go down well with the crowd as festival goers danced to new song and clearly was given fans something to expect off the new album.
+The song seemed to go down well with the crowd as festival-goers danced to new song and clearly was given fans something to expect off the new album.

 As Van McCann and co eventually wrap up their set, the band couldn’t walk away from the stage until they played fan favourites ‘Cocoon’ and ‘Tyrants’ which gave fans last chance of the night get dancing, singing along mad and which clearly is what happened.
-It was prefect way to end the first day of Newcastle’s newest outdoor music festivals also made up for the fact it was raining most the of the day which was downer for festival goers.
+It was the perfect way to end the first day of Newcastle’s newest outdoor music festivals also made up for the fact it was raining most of the day which was a downer for festival-goers.